wohaco/despace/venera_13_14.md

 The lander functioned for at least 127 min (the planned design life was 32 min) in an environment with a temperature of 457 °C and a pressure of 89 atm.
 Only 2.4% of the sunlight reached the surface ([EVN‑013](venus.md)).
 The lander transmitted data to the Orbiter, which acted as a data relay as it flew by Venus ([EVN‑092](venus.md)).

-Microphones on the probe recorded atmospheric wind noises in an effort to measure wind speed (they also recorded noises associated with the probe's equipment).
+Microphones on the probe recorded atmospheric wind noises in an effort to measure wind speed (they also recorded noises associated with the probe’s equipment).
 This was the first recording of sound on another planet.
 The recording was repeated with Venera 14.

 **LANDER.
 Venera 14**